worksection/worksection-php-sdk/README.md

   }
  */
 ```
-####Also you can use setAutoRefreshToken method for auto refreshing (only first request, when access token is expired):
+Also you can use setAutoRefreshToken method for auto refreshing (only first request, when access token has expired):
 ```php
 use Worksection\SDK\EntityBuilder;
 use Worksection\SDK\Exception\SdkException;